COMMUNITY COHESION AND EFFECTIVENESS: Exercising inner strengths for social transformation

 During this workshop participants will explore the crucial role that humanizing virtues play in making choices that are transformative both personally and collectively.
 Virtues can be seen as inner/innate qualities and resources, that – when they inform progressive activism – make our interactions, both large and small, more humane, just, fruitful, and supportive.

-This workshop is particularly valuable for already existing groups or individuals interested in becoming group leaders/facilitators.
+This workshop is particularly valuable for already existing groups or individuals interested in becoming group leaders/facilitators, educators, and teaching artists.
 The workshop can be offered online or in person to already existing groups, members of several groups, or individuals interested in working toward social transformation and justice across group and cultural (or even national) borders.
 Longer workshops will include fuller examination of cross-cultural communication, virtues in action, and development of specific strategies for fostering systemic change.